 It’s important to ask people to be your references before you write their contact information down.
 You need someone that wants to be your reference and will not see this as a hassle.
 You may also want to make sure you check in with potential references on their feelings of adoption, including international and transracial adoptions.
 It would not be good to have someone be your reference that does not agree with adoption practices.

 You should consider what type of references you want and use that as a guideline to determine if someone is suitable to be your reference.
 It is also better to have references from those that have known you for years rather than a newer acquaintance.
+Below are more great articles to help you prepare for your home study.

 Be sure to check out these other articles as you move forward in your adoption: